opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/technical.md

 OSH.EventManager.fire(OSH.EventManager.EVENT.DATA+"-"+dataSourceId, {data : data});
 ...
 ```
-Every data is post-fixed with its datasource id.
-This is to optmize the observe process.
+Every data is postfixed with its datasource id.
+This is to optmize the observation process.

-If one is interesting to get the data, it can observe the corresponding data by listening on the EventManager:
+If one is interested in getting the data, it can observe the corresponding data by listening to the EventManager:
 ```javascript
 ...
 OSH.EventManager.observe(OSH.EventManager.EVENT.DATA + "-" + <datasourceId>, function (event) {